corticon/corticon.js-samples/DynamicForms/README.md

 ## Building Dynamic Forms with Corticon.js

-To make it easy to familiarize yourself with the concepts, we have made available several samples that you can run from a 'test driver' web page.

-To get started:

--  Invoke [client.html](https://github.com/corticon/corticon.js-samples/blob/master/DynamicForms/CSC/client.html) and select a sample form to test drive from the dropdown
--  Explore the samples to get a feel for what is available
--  Run the canonical sample.
-Each step in this sample shows how to use a specific UI control and display the corresponding Corticon rulesheet file in the title of the container.
-You can then use the corresponding step rulesheet as an example to implement what you need.
+It may be easiest to conceptualize Corticon.js Dynamic Forms by first checking out the samples that you can interact with as an end user, leveraging the 'test driver' web page.
+You can launch it right away at [this link](https://refined-github-html-preview.kidonng.workers.dev/corticon/corticon.js-samples/raw/master/DynamicForms/CSC/client.html), or review the HTML [here](https://github.com/corticon/corticon.js-samples/blob/master/DynamicForms/CSC/client.html).

-## Design
+### Design

-These Dynamic Questionnaires are rendered by a generic client side component (CSC).
-By generic, we mean that the same CSC can be reused for multiple questionnaires without any changes.

-This promotes agility for the development team.

-The CSC renders the questionnaire following the instructions from a set of rules embedded in a decision service (DS).
+The Dynamic Forms in the sample page are rendered by a reusable Client Side Component (CSC).
+Just switch samples with the dropdown and you're in a different dynamic form.

+This framework--separating the CSC from the rules--promotes agility for development teams, as it distinguishes the 'instructions' for what to present to the user (defined in a Corticon.js decision service) and the code that renders the form based upon these instructions.

-Here is a visual representation of the interaction between the CSC and DS:
+Here is a visual representation of the interaction between the CSC and decision service:

 ![Big picture view](docs/images/bigPic.PNG)